 Along with probiotics, digestive enzymes seem to be popping up more and more in drug stores, advertising campaigns and health-focused websites.
 A lot of people struggle with symptoms like constipation, gas, bloating and allergies, and these enzymes are thought to eliminate these problems (or at least make them better).

 However, not all digestive enzymes are created equal and not everyone actually needs them!
-Like probiotics, you should seek the advice from a qualified health consultant to see if your symptoms are related to lack of digestive enzymes before taking them.
+Like probiotics, seek the advice from a qualified health consultant to see if your symptoms are related to lack of digestive enzymes.
 And, like most supplements, there are certain brands that are much higher quality than others and your health consultant will help you navigate the abyss of nutritional products too!

 Some supplements can even be harmful, depending on underlying health issues, prescription drug use, or other factors!